 Vietnam - Protecting Intellectual PropertyVietnam Protecting Intellectual ...

-Several general principles are important for effective management of intellectual property (“IP”) rights in Vietnam.
-First, it is important to have an overall strategy to protect your IP.
-Second, IP may be protected differently in Vietnam than in the United States.
-Third, rights must be registered and enforced in Vietnam, under local laws.
-For example, your U.S. trademark and patent registrations will not protect you in Vietnam.
-There is no such thing as an “international copyright” that will automatically protect an author’s writings throughout the entire world.
+Several general principles are important for effective management of intellectual property rights (IPR) in Vietnam.
+First, it is important to have an overall strategy to protect your IPR.
+Second, IPR protection in Vietnam may be different from in the United States.
+Third, rights must be registered and enforced in Vietnam, under Vietnamese laws.
 Protection against unauthorized use in a particular country depends, basically, on the national laws of that country.
-However, most countries do offer copyright protection to foreign works in accordance with international agreements.
+Consequently, a U.S. trademark or patent registration will not be effective in Vietnam.

-It is also recommended that small and medium-size companies understand the importance of working together with trade associations and organizations to support efforts to protect IP and stop counterfeiting.
-There are a number of these organizations, both Vietnam or U.S.-based.
-These include:
+It is also recommended that small and medium-sized companies understand the importance of working together with trade associations and organizations to support efforts to protect IP and stop counterfeiting.
+There are a number of these organizations, both Vietnam and U.S.-based, including:

 - The U.S. Chamber and local American Chambers of Commerce

 - International Intellectual Property Alliance (IIPA)